Australia’s tooth decay epidemic

 Consequences of tooth decay

-If left untreated, tooth decay can have serious consequences, including:
+If left untreated, tooth caries can have serious consequences, including:

 - Pain: Untreated cavities can cause pain and discomfort, making it difficult to eat, speak, and carry out daily activities.